Feti22/Matching-Game/README.md

 # Memory-Match-Game
-This project is build in JavaScript.
+This project is an amazing game built in JavaScript.

-## Demonstration:
+## Website:
 https://memory-match-game.netlify.app/

 ## Description: